munkhdorj-m/Python-exercise-1/README.md

 ## Exercise 3

 **Problem:**

-This is a simple Python program that takes two numbers as input and determines which one is greater or if they are equal.
+Ask for two numbers as input and determine which one is greater or if they are equal.

 **Example**

 	Input: 5 and 3